mcarr823/pi-tv-streamer/install/services/Kodi.md

 You might want to take this opportunity to add any media sources or plugins to your kodi install, since it'll be easier to do that with a keyboard/mouse than later on with a remote.

+In particular, I recommend installing the [SlyGuy Kodi repository](SlyGuy.md), which contains addons for a wide variety of streaming services.

 Addons aside, the only thing you'll likely want to do post-install is to make it work with your remote control, if you're using one.
 But we'll get to that later.

 ## Next Step